OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Experiments

 In addition, we compare three commonly used general AI agent frameworks: \gptplugin~\cite{gpt4oplugin}, \langchain~\cite{langchain}, and \autogen~\cite{autogen}. \gptplugin enables \gpt to call user-specified tools via function calling. \langchain is a framework providing multi-agent collaboration, long-term memory, and tool usage. \autogen is a recent agentic framework that creates multiple autonomous agents with tool usage.

-For a standardized comparison of each system’s ability to plan and use tools over multiple steps, we configure all agent frameworks, including \model, to use the same underlying model (\gpt) and hyperparameters.
+For a standardized comparison of each system's ability to plan and use tools over multiple steps, we configure all agent frameworks, including \model, to use the same underlying model (\gpt) and hyperparameters.
 They share the same toolset (with the same implementations of tools), a maximum reasoning budget of 10 steps, and a time budget of 300 seconds.
+Under this controlled setup, performance differences are attributable to the agent architecture and workflow rather than differences in tool coverage.
 See \S \ref{app:exp_details} for further details.